 Appendix 2: Clinical Laboratory Tests

 There are no required laboratory tests for the purpose of this trial, however, laboratory data that is conducted in the course of usual care will be collected in the case report forms.
-Regarding potential guidance in the event of hepatic injury.
-In the event of an ALT [or AST] >3 × upper limit of normal (ULN) and total bilirubin >2 × ULN (> 35% direct bilirubin) or ALT [or AST] >3 × ULN and international normalized ratio (INR) > 1.5 (if INR measured), may indicate severe liver injury (Hy’s law), must be reported in an expedited manner.
+Regarding potential guidance in the event of hepatic injury: ALT [or AST] >3 × upper limit of normal (ULN) and total bilirubin >2 × ULN (> 35% direct bilirubin) OR ALT [or AST] >3 × ULN and international normalized ratio (INR) > 1.5 (if INR measured) may indicate severe liver injury (Hy’s law), and must be reported in an expedited manner.

 References